 - Addison’s disease

-Female dogs, especially dogs that are not spayed, are more likely to develop diabetic ketoacidosis.
+Female dogs, especially dogs who aren’t spayed, are more likely to develop this condition.
 Older dogs are also more at risk.

 Treatments For Diabetic Ketoacidosis In Dogs

 During recovery, vets may prescribe a low-fat diet with plenty of fiber and complex carbohydrates.
-It is important to note that up to 70 percent of dogs that suffer from diabetic ketoacidosis will have a recurrences, so always watch for the symptoms and keep up with follow-up vet visits to monitor the condition.
+It’s important to note that up to 70 percent of dogs who suffer from diabetic ketoacidosis will have recurrences, so always watch for the symptoms and keep up with follow-up vet visits to monitor the condition.